finopsfoundation/framework/_capabilities/establish-finops-culture.md

 #### As someone in a FinOps Practitioner role, I will…
 * Establish cloud cost management best practices
 * Establish benchmarks for stakeholder teams to use
-* Centralized cloud cost management in single cloud or multi-cloud environment
+* Centralize cloud cost management in single cloud or multi-cloud environment
 * Create visibility and transparency to cloud cost
 * Align accountability to cloud users
 * Identify unallocated spend